evocn/evocn.github.io/content/_index.md

 I work on prototypes that explore these ideas.

-I like to write music and shoot films sometimes too!
+I like to write music and shoot films sometimes too.

 Recently, I've been publishing my journal on this website.